The Single Administrative Document (form C88) details your goods and their movement around the world.

-- customs warehousing - using a Customs Procedure Code in the 71 series on the SAD
+- customs warehousing - using a CPC in the 71 series on the SAD

 Special circumstances for submitting a manual SAD

 Enter AI statement code ‘MIB01’ at header level in the specified field of box 44.
-If your MIB exports are valued at less than £750, weigh less than 1,000 kilograms, do not need an export licence, and are not subject to export duty, you can use the MIB low-value goods procedure.
+If your MIB exports are valued at less than £873, weigh less than 1,000kg, don’t need an export licence, and aren’t subject to Export Duty, you can use the MIB low-value goods procedure.

 Trade imports by post

-If you are importing goods by post and claiming duty relief using schemes such as temporary admission, customs warehousing, returned goods relief and inward processing or End-Use Relief, you must complete a full import SAD from 1 May 2016.
+If you’re importing goods by post and claiming duty relief using schemes such as temporary admission, customs warehousing, returned goods relief and IP or End-Use Relief, you must complete a full import SAD from 1 May 2016.

 The sender must complete a Customs CN23 for goods worth over £270.
 This should be attached to the posted package.
-When the goods arrive you will be sent a C87 ‘Notice of Arrival of Goods by Post’.
+When the goods arrive you’ll be sent a C87 ‘Notice of Arrival of Goods by Post’.
 It contains the customs reference number for the package.
-This informs you that your goods have arrived in the UK but cannot be delivered until you have completed and returned the SAD.
+This informs you that your goods have arrived in the UK but can’t be delivered until you’ve completed and returned the SAD.